wcfrobert/wthisj/README.md

 ## Quick Start

 Here's the minimum viable script.
-Initialize a shear perimeter, run analysis, and visualize results in 3 lines of python code.
+Define a shear perimeter, run analysis, and visualize results in 3 lines of python code.

 ``` python
 import wthisj